-(21) "Federal Capitalization Grant" means federal dollars allocated to the State of Oregon for a federal fiscal year from funds appropriated by U. S. Congress for the State Revolving Fund under Title VI of the Clean Water Act.

-(22) "Ground Water Management Area" means an area in which contaminants in the groundwater have exceeded the levels established under ORS 468B.165 and the affected area is subject to a declaration under ORS 468B.180.

-(23) "Implementing Partner" means any individual or organization that has entered into a contract with a public agency to implement a water resource activity within the sponsorship option of a construction loan.

-(24) "Infiltration" means the intrusion of groundwater into a collector sewer or interceptor sewer.

-(25) "Inflow" means a direct flow of water other than wastewater or groundwater into a collector sewer or interceptor sewer.

-(26) "Initiation of Operation" means the date that a facility funded by a CWSRF loan is operationally complete and ready for the purposes for which it was planned, designed and built.

-(27) "Intended Use Plan (IUP)" means a document submitted at least annually by the Department to the EPA identifying proposed uses of the CWSRF.

-(28) "Interceptor Sewer" means a sewer primarily intended to receive wastewater from collector sewers or other interceptor sewers.

-(29) "Local Community Loan" means a loan to a public agency that will then be used by the public agency to establish a local financial program to address estuary management efforts or nonpoint source control activities.
+(16) "Local community loan" means a loan used by a public agency to establish a local financial program that will fund an eligible nonpoint source control or estuary management activity.

-(30) "Maintenance" means regularly scheduled work that is performed to repair, replace or upgrade equipment in a facility, or to prevent or correct a failure or a malfunction of a sewage facility, nonpoint source control or estuary management project.
+(17) "Maintenance" means regularly scheduled work performed to repair, replace or upgrade equipment in a facility, or to prevent or correct a failure or a malfunction of a wastewater or stormwater facility, nonpoint source control or estuary management project.

-(31) "Major Sewer Replacement and Rehabilitation" means the repair or replacement of interceptor or collector sewers.
+(18) "Natural infrastructure" means the use of natural form and ecosystem function to restore or augment the intended water quality benefits of a project.

+(19) "Nonpoint source" has the meaning given in ORS 468B.005.

-(32) "Nonpoint Source Control" means the implementation of a nonpoint source pollution management activity under section 319 of the Clean Water Act and 40 CFR § 35.3115(b) and included in the most recent edition of the Oregon Nonpoint Source Control Program Plan.
+(20) "Nonpoint source control" means implementation of a nonpoint source control activity under section 319 of the Clean Water Act and 40 CFR § 35.3115(b) that is included in the department's current Oregon Nonpoint Source Control Program Plan.

-(33) "Nonpoint Source" means diffuse or unconfined sources of pollution where wastes can either enter into or be conveyed by the movement of water to public waters, including individual on-site sewage disposal systems and any other source of pollution of waters of the state not subject to regulation under ORS 468B.050.

-(34) "On-site system" has the meaning given in OAR 340-071-0100(90).

-(35) "Operation" means the control of sewage collection system pumping stations and treatment unit processes within a sewage facility.
-Operation also means the control of equipment and processes of nonpoint source control and estuary management projects.
-Furthermore, operation means the financial and personnel management, records, laboratory control, process control, safety, and emergency planning for these same facilities and projects.
+(21) "Operation" means the control of wastewater collection system pumping stations and wastewater facility treatment unit processes, the control of equipment and processes of stormwater facilities, nonpoint source control and estuary management projects, and the financial and personnel management, records, laboratory control, process control, safety, and emergency planning for these facilities and projects.

-(36) "Operation and Maintenance Manual" means a procedural and guidance document for operating and maintaining a sewage collection system or sewage treatment facility as required by OAR chapter 340, division 052.

-(37) "Persistent Bioaccumulative Toxics" means mercury, PCBs, dioxins, furans, benzo(a) pyrene, aldrin, dieldrin, chlordane, DDT, DDE, DDD, hexachlorobenzene, mirex or toxaphene.
+(22) Planning.

-(38) "Planning" means monitoring, data collection and measurement, evaluation, analysis, security evaluations, report preparation, environmental review, public education and review process and any other activity leading to a written plan for the provision of sewage facilities, nonpoint source control and estuary management projects intended to remediate an existing or anticipated water pollution problem, but excluding the preparation of detailed bid documents for construction.
+(a) "Planning" means monitoring, data collection and measurement, evaluation, analysis, security evaluations, report preparation, environmental review, public education and review process and any other activity leading to a written plan for the provision of a wastewater or stormwater facility, nonpoint source control or estuary management project intended to remediate an existing or anticipated water pollution problem.

+(b) "Planning" does not mean the preparation of detailed bid documents for construction.